pravega/pravega/documentation/src/docs/controller-service.md

  _Completed Transaction_ znode and removed from under the Stream specific _Active Transaction_ node.

-   - **Completed Transactions**: All completed transactions for all Streams are moved under this single znode upon completion (via either commit or abort paths).
-We can subsequently garbage collect these values periodically following any collection scheme we deem fit.
-We have not implemented any scheme at this point though.
+   - **Completed Transactions**: All completed transactions for all Streams are moved under a separate znode upon completion (via either commit or abort paths).
+The completion status of Transaction is recorded under this record.
+To avoid proliferation of stale Transaction records, we provide a cluster level configuration to specify the duration for which a completed Transaction's record should be preserved.
+Controller periodically garbage collects all Transactions that were completed before the aforesaid configured duration.

 ### Stream Store Caching